vendia/examples/features/share/smart-contracts/README.md

 Creating the Lambda function itself is outside the scope of this example.
 You can use the [AWS console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html), the [AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html), or more [advanced approaches](https://aws.amazon.com/blogs/compute/better-together-aws-sam-and-aws-cdk/).
 See [this example](../../../demos/deployment/smart-contracts-with-sam) for a smart contract deployment example that using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).

+**NOTE:** Vendia Smart Contracts require AWS Lambda functions be versioned.
+The special version `$LATEST` will not work.

 Once the Lambda function exists, it must be configured to permit a specific node in the Uni (in this case the **LenderNode**) to invoke it.

 1. First you'll need the Smart Contract Role from the **LenderNode**, which is found in the output of the command below (`LenderNode.resources.smartContracts.aws_Role`)